lqdev/luisquintanilla.me/_src/library/slow-productivity-newport.md

 > From the aggressive rethinking of workload management, to introducing seasonal variation, to shifting your performance toward long-term quality, Slow Productivity provides a roadmap for escaping overload and arriving instead at a more timeless approach to pursuing meaningful accomplishment.
 The world of work is due for a new revolution.
 Slow productivity is exactly what we need.

 ## Review

+This was a quick and easy read full of biographies and relevant examples of how people have applied the various principles outlined in the book.
+If you listen to Cal's podcast, Deep Questions as well as his newsletter and articles, many of the ideas in the book may not be novel.
+The book is a structured collection of those same ideas.
+Still a good and enjoyable read though.

 ## Quotes